vpinball/pinmame/src/p2k/README.md

 * `_sf.rom` - 1 MiB in every package, official and unofficial alike.
 This one is *not* inert: it is the DCS sound board's flash, the same image the sets declare as `rfm_28f800.rom` / `swe1_28f800.rom`.
-In 17 of the 20 packages it is byte-identical to those, which is why the sets can share one copy.
-Three ship something else - RFM 1.91, RFM 2.10 and SWEP1 2.10 - though that is only two images: 2.10's `pin2000_50070_0210_sf.rom` is byte-identical to 1.91's, so `rfm_210` declares **1.91's name** rather than its own, one image not being worth two ROM entries and a second megabyte.
+In 17 of the 21 packages it is byte-identical to those, which is why the sets can share one copy.
+Four ship something else - RFM 1.91, RFM 2.00, RFM 2.10 and SWEP1 2.10 - though that is only two images: RFM 2.00's and 2.10's are both byte-identical to 1.91's, so `rfm_200` and `rfm_210` declare **1.91's name** rather than their own, one image not being worth three ROM entries and two more megabytes.
 The note next to the ROM definitions in `src/wpc/p2k.c` has the rest.
-* `_pubboot.rom` - 32 KiB, in the unofficial 1.9x and 2.x packages (12 of the 20) and byte-identical
+* `_pubboot.rom` - 32 KiB, in the unofficial 1.9x and 2.x packages (13 of the 21) and byte-identical
   across every one of them.
 Encore's loader ignores it as well.
 The name is the PUB card, the loader medium the last official updates were carried on before anyone repackaged them as serial updates.